 Royal Decree Prorogues Parliament's Ordinary Session As Of 18 May

+Amman, May 14 (Petra) -- A Royal Decree has been issued, proroguing the ordinary session of Parliament as of Sunday, 18 May, 2025.

-(MENAFN- Jordan Times) AMMAN - A Royal Decree has been issued, proroguing the ordinary session of Parliament as of Sunday, 18 May 2025.
+Amman, May 14 (Petra) -- A Royal Decree has been issued, proroguing the ordinary session of Parliament as of Sunday, 18 May, 2025.

 Legal Disclaimer: